A CHILL IN THE AIR

 NO STRETCH LIMOS

 Though I never rode in a stretch limousine until I was in my 50s, I understand why it's considered the preferred mode of transportation for a lot of events.
 Unfortunately, we cannot accommodate them here at Glen Garden.
 They cannot make the turnaround in front of the cottage.
-In the past, they've pulled into our neighbor's driveway across the street (which isn't considerate), and then bottom out on Hartwood Road while attempting to back down our driveway.
-If you're a limo company, send a town car.
-If you're a bride who's always dreamed of being picked up in a stretch limousine, we will be sad to miss your wedding, but we will understand.
+In the past, they've pulled into our neighbor's driveway across the street (which isn't considerate), and then bottomed out on Hartwood Road while attempting to back down our driveway.
+Town cars are a great option for couples who want to exit in style.

 VIRGINIA IS FOR LOVERS!